 Ianina Riviere received her Master of Arts in Piano and Pedagogy from the Moscow State University of the Arts in Russia.
 This prestigious school has trained some of the worlds finest musicians.
 She taught piano performance, solfa, and music literature at the Music School DOF in Azerbaijan for five years.
 She has lived in Moscow, Montreal, Azerbaijan, Istanbul, and now resides in Northern Virginia.
 She speaks English, Russian, Turkish, and French.
 Ianina is an exclusive music instructor at The McLean School of Music and has been teaching private and group piano lessons at our school since 2001.
 She encourages her students to perform at her studio recitals in the winter and spring.

 Cristiana Tudor is a Violin Artist.
-She teaches Violin, beginning Viola, and beginning Piano.
+She teaches Violin all levels, beginning Viola, and beginning Piano.

 Internationally, she has performed with the European Royal Orchestra, Baroque Orchestra of St. Joesephs Cathederal, Romania and the Bayerischen Philatmonie of Germany.
 She also has performed with legendary pan flutist, Gheorghe Zamfir.

 Ms. Tudor has performed numerous recitals and concerts in Romania's finest concert halls to include the Romanian Opera, Romanian Athenaeum,” Dimitrie Cantemir” University, Parliament Palace, Romanian Athenaeum, Radio Hall, American School, Children’s Palace, and ” Maria Filotti” Theatre-Braila.